 This project is working in a huge landscape of 3.7 million hectares (similar to the size of the Netherlands) to protect 1.5 million hectares of threatened forest.
 The Cordillera Azul project focuses on establishing sustainable livelihoods through technical assistance and support for transitioning land use to agroforestry systems for sustainable cocoa and coffee production.
 In addition, a wide community-driven program is helping tens of thousands of local people gain access to basic services such as sanitation, health care and education.
 Conservation and protection activities inside the forest include biological monitoring and scientific research, as well as surveillance and control of illegal human behaviors.
 Materials supporting VCS certification under identifier 985 can be found here:

 UN SUSTAINABLE DEVELOPMENT GOALS SUPPORTED

-In what will be our inaugural presence in Central America, this project addresses direct deforestation by empowering local communities to sustainably govern borders between public and private land, and monitor illegal activity, like unauthorized logging.
+Our third project-in-development addresses direct deforestation by empowering local communities to sustainably govern borders between public and private land, and monitor illegal activity—especially unauthorized logging.
 By creating education and awareness programs that enumerate the benefits of managing local resources, this project supports sustainable local economies while protecting threatened forest and endangered wildlife.